brendonthiede/who-here/README.md

 ```

 If you have more than one web app deployed in the same resource group, you will need to specify the `WebAppName` parameter as well.

+## Deployment Pipeline

+Rather than deploying from your machine, you should allow a CI/CD pipeline to handle the deployment.
+A basic pipeline would have a build that produces a deployable artifact that would be deployed by release stages, like this:

+* Code push triggers build
+  * Run unit tests: `.\scripts\build.ps1 -Task Test`
+  * Generate deployable: `.\scripts\build.ps1 -Task Publish -Configuration Release`
+  * Save `.\dist\WhoHere.zip` and `.\scripts\` as artifacts to pass along to the release stages
+* Successful build triggers first release stage (Dev, Test, Demo, or whatever you call it)
+  * Deploy infrastructure by using `who-here.template.json`
+  * Deploy the zip file to the web app
+* Criteria for triggering next release stage...

 ## Usage